gadius/real_estate_demo/README.md

 ## About this Project

-This demo is an SPA CRUD example using the following features:
+This demo a SPA CRUD example using the following features:

 - Laravel9 + Sail with default Docker development environment.
 - VueJS3 + Composition API to create SPA CRUD